-- 5.6.
+- 6.6.
 The majority of the investment portfolio meets the statutory definition of capital expenditure and should have had MRP charged.
-The CCLA Property Fund and some of the solar farm investments do not meet the statutory definition of capital expenditure, but were nonetheless financed from borrowing, and therefore require the accounts to be restated. - 5.7.
+The CCLA Property Fund and some of the solar farm investments do not meet the statutory definition of capital expenditure, but were nonetheless financed from borrowing, and therefore require the accounts to be restated. - 6.7.
 The MRP on both the capital investments and the Capitalisation Direction is at least 5%.
 Interest rate costs are now running at c.
-7%.
+7%, based on current PWLB rates which are averaging at least 5.5%, plus the 1% penalty rate.
 Consequently, the overall cost of holding the investments is at least 12%.
 In all cases investment returns are below 12% or expected to be so, given current known information.
-Therefore, even where there were regular Local Government Treasury Management operations, an authority would look to divest of those "loss making" investments, providing that there is no significant financial downside to the divestments or repaying the borrowings. - 5.8.
-The actual interest and MRP percentages may vary depending on the useful life of the asset and the actual interest rate at a point in time, however as a guide 12% is a reasonable indicator which will be refined for each specific instance. - 5.9.
-Thus the Council has adopted an indicative hurdle rate of 12% (i.e.7% PWLB rate and 5% MRP) is set for investment yield / return, with anything yielding less being put forward for sale, subject to the detail of the individual investment, the Council's contractual obligations and the ability to manage any associated risk. - 5.10.
+Therefore, even where there were regular Local Government Treasury Management operations, an authority would look to divest of those "loss making" investments, providing that there is no significant financial downside to the divestments or repaying the borrowings.
+The actual interest and MRP percentages may vary depending on the useful life of the asset and the actual interest rate at a point in time, however as a guide 12% is a reasonable indicator which will be refined for each specific instance. - 6.8.
+Thus the Council has adopted an indicative hurdle rate of 12% (i.e.7% PWLB rate and 5% MRP) is set for investment yield / return, with anything yielding less being put forward for sale, subject to the detail of the individual investment, the Council's contractual obligations and the ability to manage any associated risk. - 6.9.
 In addition, the Council did not have the skills or capacity to manage these investments when it first entered into them, which is contrary to the Statutory Guidance on Local Government Investments and its status as a MiFID II professional investor.
-Furthermore, it is only currently able to manage the current portfolio with substantial external advisory support. - 5.11.
+Furthermore, it is only currently able to manage the current portfolio with substantial external advisory support.

+6.10.
 There was very limited investment portfolio monitoring and reporting back to Members, despite the size of the Council's investment portfolio (just over £1billion) being equivalent to, for example, a London borough pension fund for which regular (i.e. quarterly) investment performance monitoring against benchmark performance measures is a requirement, together with independent investment advice.
 In contrast there was no such detailed performance monitoring or independent investment advice sought or provided.
 This is now being addressed.